zabihhaqqani/Portfolio/README.md

 # Portfolio
-Hi I am Zabih currently doing my engineering in electrical.
+Hi I am Zabih

 This is my Portfolio

 It has been made using :

-HTML
+1.HTML

-CSS
+2.CSS

-Javascript
+3.Javascript